 Another example, a puppy owner takes his dog to a class in which the puppy is exposed to loud noises.
 The puppy is not given any chance to escape, to seek comfort or to recover.
 Though the intention was to get the dog to tolerate loud noises, the severe negative experience at an early age has made this dog become extremely stressed whenever loud noises occur.

 One very important welfare need for dogs is having a sense of control over their own experiences.
-Giving the puppy the opportunity to make choices and setting the puppy up for succes in working out and overcoming challenges independently, can boost the puppies confidence.
-Make sure to create environmental set-ups in which the puppy is challenged, but not overwhelmed.
+Giving the puppy the opportunity to make choices and setting the puppy up for succes in working out and overcoming mild challenges independently, can boost the puppies confidence.
+Make sure to create environmental set-ups in which the puppy is mildly challenged, but not overwhelmed.
 Have the puppy gather information at it’s own pace at a suitable distance and always offer your comfort and support if the puppy feels the need.
 This will increase the recovery speed.
 When a puppy becomes aware that it can recover from things that it finds challenging or threatening, the puppy will become more confident in approaching, knowing that it can always find safety if needed.

-If your puppy is showing acceptable behavior around stimuli, you may reward this actively, as this will increase the behavior, but be aware that using rewards may also increase the emotional arousal of a puppy (positive emotions also cause arousal) and this may sometimes interfere with the desired learning process.
+If your puppy is showing acceptable behaviour around stimuli, you may reward this actively, as this will increase the behaviour, but be aware that using rewards may also increase the emotional arousal of a puppy (positive emotions also cause arousal) and this may sometimes interfere with the desired learning process.
 In a perfect set up it is sometimes better to have the puppy figure things out by itself, rather than interfering the process by adding arousing rewards.
 Other times, using rewards such as food or toys is adding great value to the experience for the puppy.